 Torchwood: Bilis Manger, the antagonist in the last two episodes of the first series.
 OK, he's a being of unknown origins who apparently has supernatural powers and is working to resurrect an ancient demon that feeds on the life force of all those who fall under its shadow.
 But he's a really nice old guy.
 And so classy.

 True Blood: There's the vampire from The Authority who attached Bill and Eric's iCrosses: an adorably perky Wrench Wench who energetically explained how the harnesses worked, how they would kill them if they disobeyed The Authority, and that they were controlled through an iPhone app.
 "You boys are way too cute to be goo."

 Senator Clay Davis is a blatantly corrupt, money-grubbing politician who will take anyone he can for as much money as he can.
 He's also friendly, charismatic, and cheerfully open about what he is:

 "I'll take any motherfucker's money if he givin' it away!"

 BrotherMouzone.
-You know, the man with the thick glasses, the dorky bowtie, the exceedingly polite speech, a love of Harpers magazine, and who has no problem shooting hoppers with hollow-point bullets or gunning down Stringer Bell!
+You know, the man with the thick glasses, the dorky bowtie, the exceedingly polite speech, a love of intellectual magazines like Harpers and The Atlantic, and who has no problem shooting hoppers with hollow-point bullets or gunning down Stringer Bell!

 The X-Files: The Cigarette Smoking Man was this sometimes.
 Ever so polite and conversational until you get in his bad books, and he genuinely seemed to have a liking for Mulder, among others.
 The Well-Manicured Man could be classified under this trope too, but a good case can be made that he was never really particularly evil in the first place, especially by the time he died.